 - Communicate regularly: Provide regular check-ins to update everyone on recent activity.

 - If meetings are required, solicit agenda items from committee members, and reach a consensus on a date and time.

-- Doodle is great (and free) tool for scheduling meetings with multiple people across multiple timezones
+- Doodle is a free tool for scheduling meetings with multiple people across multiple timezones, as is WhenIsGood.

-- Use technologies that are reliable and easily accessible for members, such as a conference calls, Skype, or Google Hangouts.
+- Use technologies that are reliable and easily accessible for members, such as Zoom meetings, conference calls, Skype, or Google Hangouts.

 - During the meeting, stick to the agenda but encourage participation and discussion, and know when to table an issue for future discussion.

 - Delegate work to members.
 Remember, they have volunteered because they want to participate in the group’s work.
 We don’t expect you to do all of the work yourself.

 - Ask yourself why you are seeking to chair.
 Make sure this is a committee or group that you are personally invested in and care about.

 - Understand the expected time commitment, especially if you are starting a new position or other significant changes in your work or personal life.
 This will vary by committee, but assume that it will be significant.

 - Contact the previous chair and ask for documents relating to procedures and the committee’s work.
 Ask what worked and what didn’t, and why.